 2) Get assured pension

 NPS guarantees a pension as immediately as you reach the age of 60.
+With an entrance age of as little as 18, the program enables you to begin preparing for a happy retirement early.
 The more corpus you have amassed, the larger your pension sum will be.
-With an entrance age of as little as 18 years, the program enables you to begin preparing for a happy retirement at an early age.
 When you reach the age of 60, you may take a portion of your accrued cash while the remainder is invested in an annuity plan that will give you a regular income.
-If you die, your beneficiary has the option of continuing the pension plan or withdrawing the sum from the annuity and closing the account.
+If you die, your beneficiary can continue the pension plan or withdraw the sum from the annuity and close the account.

 3) Tax benefits

 Another significant advantage of NPS is the extra Rs.
-50,000 tax rebate in addition to the Rs.1.5 lakhs under Section 80C.
+50,000 tax rebate and the Rs.1.5 lakhs under Section 80C.
 You may claim a tax deduction for investments in your Tier I account up to Rs.
 50,000 under Section 80CCD (1B).
 Every year, this results in an extra tax reduction of Rs.
 15,600.

-There is no tax on withdrawals for the 60% lump sum withdrawal and the 40% (this is minimum as per regulation) annuity purchase is without GST.
-Higher the annuity portion, higher could be the chances of better pension amount.
+There is no tax on withdrawals for the 60% lump sum withdrawal and the 40% (this is minimum as per regulation) annuity purchase without GST.
+The higher the annuity portion, the higher the chances of a better pension amount.
 So, if you pick a lump sum withdrawal of more than 40%, just that part will be taxed.

 4) Easy management

-NPS offers a highly comprehensive online gateway that enables you to build and maintain your NPS account online. eNPS is a user-friendly interface that provides various tools that allow you to manage your NPS account from the comfort of your own home.
+NPS offers a comprehensive online gateway to build and maintain your NPS account online. eNPS is a user-friendly interface that provides various tools to manage your NPS account from the comfort of your home.

 Even banks and NBFCs who provide NPS accounts have online access for easy NPS account maintenance.
-When you subscribe for NPS account online, you are assigned a PRAN number, which serves as your pension account’s identification number and helps login into any related service.
+When you subscribe to an NPS account online, you are assigned a PRAN number, which serves as your pension account’s identification number and helps login into any related service.

 Conclusion

-NPS is one the most comprehensive investment schemes.
-For best results, talk to an investment advisor and plan your investment according to your goals.
+NPS is one of the most comprehensive investment schemes.
+Talk to an investment advisor and plan your investment according to your goals for the best results.